England | Scotland | Wales | Northern Ireland | Ireland

 We no longer advise you to routinely book interim checks, such as mid-year checks of HbA1c for diabetics or mid-year blood pressure checks.
 You will be advised at your annual review to book additional appointments if your condition needs further management.

-If you have an administrative request, e.g. you need a GP letter, a holiday cancellation form completed by a GP, information for Blue Badge or Army applications, please download and complete the below form and return to us together with any original paperwork relating to your request.
+If you have an administrative request, e.g. you need a GP letter, a holiday cancellation form completed by a GP, information for Blue Badge or Army applications, please do not book an appointment.
+Either send us an eConsult or download and complete the below form and return to us together with any original paperwork relating to your request.

 Medical Admin Request form (also available from Reception)